pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 The final SQL-only task, below, will elaborate on the above.
 The challenge is to:

-- Include payment totals for office and employee, despite the data having a by-customer level of detail (assuming we don't have multiple employees per customer).
+- Include payment totals for office and employee, despite the data having a customer level of detail.

 - Include the percentage of office and employee totals accounted for by each row.